Skip navigation

 Using the hottest part of the grill, place steaks on grill racks.
 Cook steaks to desired temperature (using the aforementioned meat thermometer, at least 125°F in the center for medium-rare!).

-“Once a steak has proper char marks on each side, I like to move it to a cooler part of the grill to bring the center up to the temp I want,” Diglia says.
+Steaks on the grill“Once a steak has proper char marks on each side, I like to move it to a cooler part of the grill to bring the center up to the temp I want,” Diglia says.
 When steaks are finished, all three chefs suggest brushing with butter, as well as garlic and herbs to your taste as desired, and allowing to rest for 5 minutes before serving.

 To further chef-ify your grilling game, Chef CJ shares another pro tip: “I love adding a touch of smoked herb flavor to steaks.
 To do this, throw a couple sprigs of rosemary next to the steak on the grill.
 The rosemary will eventually catch fire.
 Once it catches fire, lift the steak with a pair of tongs and tap it on the smoldering rosemary.
 This adds beautiful rosemary ash to the steak for a touch of smoke.”